The University Community & Libraries

 University Organization: The President of UNLV acts as chief executive officer and is assisted by the Executive Vice President and Provost; the Senior Vice President for Finance and Business; Chief Diversity Offiicer; Vice President for Advancement; Vice President for Government Affairs; Vice President for Research and Economic Development; Vice President for Student Affairs; General Counsel; and various deans, directors, and department chairs.
 The UNLV faculty plays an important policy-making role, with a faculty senate serving the institution.
 Students are represented on many of the institution’s committees.

-The University of Nevada, Las Vegas, is organized into the following academic units: the Colleges of Education, Engineering, Fine Arts, Honors, Hospitality, Liberal Arts, Sciences and Urban Affairs, the Academic Success Center, Schools of Business, Law, Dental Medicine, Medicine, Allied Health Sciences, Community Health Sciences and Nursing and the Division of Educational Outreach.
+The University of Nevada, Las Vegas, is organized into the following academic units: the Colleges of Education, Engineering, Fine Arts, Honors, Hospitality, Liberal Arts, Sciences and Urban Affairs, the Academic Success Center, Schools of Business, Law, Dental Medicine, Medicine, Integrated Health Sciences, Public Health and Nursing and the Division of Educational Outreach.
 The Graduate College oversees masters and doctoral degree programs in a broad variety of disciplines.

 In addition to the academic colleges, various other departments, divisions, and programs work cooperatively to support the major functions of the university.